Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-Lastly, the same historians theorize that over time, people began to visit friends and relatives using canoes on Duan Wu Jie.
+Furthermore, the same historians theorize that over time, people began to visit friends and relatives using canoes on Duan Wu Jie.
 (Zhejiang province is full of rivers) They even held festive canoe races.
 These possibly gave rise to the modern associations we are familiar with today.

 7. Dragon Boating Did Not Originate From This Festival

 Further to the origins debate mentioned above, dragon boating in its modern form did not originate from Duan Wu Jie.
 Instead, the sport began as an annual competition between contending villagers in Guangdong.
-Guangdong itself is located thousands of miles from the above-mentioned Zhejiang.
+Guangdong is itself located thousands of miles from the above-mentioned Zhejiang.

-As highlighted above, zongzi are believed to have originated as rice dumplings desperately thrown into the Miluo River to prevent fish from eating Qu Yuan’s body.
-Whether or not this is true, classic Chinese annals and compilations from the Han Dynasty onwards contain numerous mentions of the food, although it is often referred with alternate names.
+As highlighted above, zongzi are said to have originated as rice dumplings desperately thrown into the Miluo River to prevent fish from eating Qu Yuan’s body.
+Whether or not this is true, classic Chinese annals and compilations from the Han Dynasty onwards contain numerous mentions of the food, although it is often referred to with alternate names.

 Jump forth to modern times, zongzi are eaten and sold throughout the Chinese-speaking world, and not just during the Dragon Boat Festival.
 Expectedly, there are nowadays significant regional variations too.